matthreif/addressbook/README.md

 * "Maintain multiple address books" is assumed to mean the ability to create a new set of address books and to add and remove named address books.
 * Two contacts are assumed to be unique if their names are identical. **Limitation**: If two unique contact entries define differing phone numbers, one set of phone numbers will be discarded when printing.
 * The implementation of a user-defined print format is rudimentary and was primarily intended to decouple formatting from tests.
+* When printing all unique contacts, contacts are printed in alphabetical order to produce predictable output in tests.